 The Jura E8’s internal build quality is high, with the machine rarely succumbing to technical problems.

 The machine works quickly and quietly and can make many coffees in a row.
-This is further testament to its high internal build quality.
+This is a further testament to its high internal build quality.

 Design and Build Quality Rating: 8/10